jeanjeanjeana/EclipseJavaProject/Git_Command_Lines_Guide.md

-git log | Shows all the commit made on your current located branch git branch + branch name | Create a new branch git checkout + branch name | Change branch git checkout ñb + branch name | Create and change branch at the same time git merge + branch name | Merge a branch to another git blame + file name.extension | List all modifications made on a file git show + sha code | Show why the modification has been mad git stash  | Put aside your current changes git stash pop | Recover the changes you had set aside (with ìgit stashî) git init | Create an empty Git repository or reinitialize an existing one git status | Get the status of you current branch (committed or not Ö) git config --global user.name "Sam Smith" | Configure the author name be used with your commits git config --global user.email sam@example.com | Configure the author email address to be used with your commits.
+git log | Shows all the commit made on your current located branch git branch + branch name | Create a new branch git checkout + branch name | Change branch git checkout ‚Äìb + branch name | Create and change branch at the same time git merge + branch name | Merge a branch to another git blame + file name.extension | List all modifications made on a file git show + sha code | Show why the modification has been mad git stash  | Put aside your current changes git stash pop | Recover the changes you had set aside (with ‚Äúgit stash‚Äù) git init | Create an empty Git repository or reinitialize an existing one git status | Get the status of you current branch (committed or not ‚Ä¶) git config --global user.name "Sam Smith" | Configure the author name be used with your commits git config --global user.email sam@example.com | Configure the author email address to be used with your commits.

 *Sha code*: ID of every commit.

-*Example of git clone*: ì git clone https://github.com/facebook/react.git ì (you can try this command line, you will get a JavaScript library created by Facebook).
+*Example of git clone*: ‚Äú git clone https://github.com/facebook/react.git ‚Äú (you can try this command line, you will get a JavaScript library created by Facebook).

 ----
 ## Order to push a file to an online github
 Once you have created an online Git repository if you have created or modified a file you have to follow the following order to be able to send you modification to your online repository:
-1. Add file to index with git add
+* 1: Add file to index with git add
-2. Commit your file with git commit ñam (ì-aî only if you have done some modification in the file and you add it to the index once with ìgit addî)
+* 2: Commit your file with git commit ‚Äìam (‚Äú-a‚Äù only if you have done some modification in the file and you add it to the index once with ‚Äúgit add‚Äù)
-3. Send the modification to you git repository with git push origin master (if you use HTTPS you will have to enter your git login and password)
+* 3: Send the modification to you git repository with git push origin master (if you use HTTPS you will have to enter your git login and password)

 ----
 ## HTTPS or SSH ?